 This is a multi level wildcard.
 This wildcard can be used only at the end of a topic.
 All data/messages get subscribed which match to left-hand side of the ‘#’ wildcard.

 Example: In case we want to receive all the messages related to all sensors for floor1 , we can use Hash sing(#) multi level wildcard after floor name & the slash( / ).
 We can use following topic-

 Following are some popular open source testing tools for MQTT.

 Difference between MQTT & AMQP:

-MQTT is designed for lightweight devices like Embedded systems where bandwidth is costly and minimum overhead required.
-MQTT uses byte stream to exchange data & control everything.
-Byte stream has optimized 2 byte fixed header which is prefered for IoT.
+MQTT is designed for lightweight devices like Embedded systems, where bandwidth is costly and the minimum overhead is required.
+MQTT uses byte stream to exchange data and control everything.
+Byte stream has optimized 2 byte fixed header, which is prefered for IoT.

 AMQP is designed with more advanced features and uses more system resources.
 It provides more advanced features related to messaging, topic-based publish & subscribe messaging, reliable queuing, transactions, flexible routing and security.

 MQTT is data-centric, whereas HTTP is document-centric.
 HTTP is a request-response protocol for client-server, on the other hand, MQTT uses publish-subscribe mechanism.
 Publish/subscribe model provides clients with the independent existence from one another and enhances the reliability of the whole system.
 Even if any of the client is out of network, the system keeps itself up and running